Spring sale until March 31 For new clients only

 Stage 1: Content

-Assess your company’s current situation.
-Identify all the factors that could influence the training results.
-At this stage, also pinpoint where your organization falls short in performance.
-As a result, you’ll have a list of needs that should be organized according to the following three levels:
+Identify all the factors that could influence the training results and pinpoint where your organization falls short in performance.
+As a result, you’ll have a list of needs that should be organized according to the following two levels:

 The ultimate objective